 Since HDDs use magnetic storage, they are prone to damage or data corruption when near powerful magnets.
 SSDs are not at risk of this magnetic distortion.

-When flash first started gaining momentum for long-term storage, there were concerns about wear and tear.
+Wear: When Flash first started gaining momentum for long-term storage, there were concerns about wear and tear.
 In particular, some experts warned that due to the way SSDs work, the number of write cycles they can achieve is limited.

-However, SSD manufacturers have put a lot of effort into product architecture, drive controllers, and read/write algorithms, and in fact, in most real-world applications, SSD wear is not an issue. storage capacity
+However, SSD manufacturers have put a lot of effort into product architecture, drive controllers, and read/write algorithms, and, in most real-world applications, SSD wear is not an issue. storage capacity

 Until recently, SSDs were too expensive and only available in smaller sizes.
 When using SSD drives, 128GB and 256GB laptops are common, while laptops with HDD internal drives are typically 500GB to 1TB.
 Some vendors, including Apple, offer “fusion” drives that combine one SSD and one HDD drive that work seamlessly together.